CodexLink/CodexLink/README.md

 <hr />

 ### :thinking: What am I doing right now?
-(As of 08/26/2022)
+(As of 08/31/2022)
-* :white_check_mark: Currently finalizing (by evaluating conditions) an `oh-my-posh` theme named as [chips.omp.json](https://github.com/CodexLink/chips.omp.json) — A Non-Compliant-Inspired Oh-My-Posh Theme from the Material Design Component: Chips.

-* :tada: I'm currently on my way to reconfiguring `nvim` with the migration to `lua` for my configuration.
+* :heavy_exclamation_mark: Reconfiguring `nvim` with `lua` finally this time.

 * :pause_button: Next on queue to work with was to create a fix for the 3rd bullet note, [that targets this branch, which contains `.ttc` build feature](https://github.com/ryanoasis/nerd-fonts/tree/feature/process-ttc) by calculating estimated space used and by halting users that exceeds `OpenType` font 65,535 limitations.

 * :pause_button: [Discord Activity Badge](https://github.com/CodexLink/discord-activity-badge) revival refactor plan will start in a week after nvim reconfiguration!

+> My work is currently slow due to dire need of assessing my requirements for graduation.

 <hr />